srsran/srsRAN_Project/docker/README.md

 Main options are:

 - `gnb`: It will start the srsRAN Project gNB + Open5G core, without UI stack.
-- `grafana`: It will start the full Grafana + InfluxDB + metrics-server stack, without srsRAN Project gnb and Open5g services.
+- `grafana`: It will start the full Grafana + InfluxDB + Telegraf stack, without srsRAN Project gnb and Open5g services.

 However, any service declared in the docker-compose.yml can be started standalone, like `5gc` or `influxdb`.